lysender/docker-ubuntu-php-apache/README.md

-# docker-ubuntu-php-apache
+# Docker Ubuntu PHP Apache

-Generic PHP/Apache image based on Phusion basimage which is also based on Ubuntu.
+Generic PHP/Apache image based on based on Ubuntu Trusty.

+Default `index.html` is provided by stock Apache in Ubuntu.